Is Your System Well Grounded? Consider These Points in Effective Grounding

 The long wires running in parallel form a distributed transformer.
 Without the core and the turns of windings, it works only at higher frequencies, and this is where the problem lies.
 Figure 5b shows how the current in one wire imposes corresponding currents on a nearby wire.
 Due to the properties of this parasitic transformer, only high-frequency signals are being passed from one wire to another, creating waveforms similar to those shown in Figure 5a.

 One can get easily absorbed in simulations and calculations of induced voltages and currents.
-In our case, however, is not likely to produce realistic results due to the number of variables not accounted for in the equivalent schematic, and the variability of parameters between the tools.
+In our case, however, this is not likely to produce realistic results due to the number of variables not accounted for in the equivalent schematic, and the variability of parameters between the tools.
 But measurements serve a much more practical purpose.
 Measurement methodology and techniques are described in detail in this article , previously published in In Compliance.

 Figure 6 shows typical voltage between the nozzle of the robotic arm in the IC handler and the chassis.
 The spikes correspond to the rise and fall edges of the interfering signal.